Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

-Next time you see a cat in a costume at Halloween or at Christmas, don’t look at the costume but into the cat’s eyes.
+People often ask, is it okay to dress your cat in a costume at Halloween or at Christmas?
+To find the answer, we suggest you look away from the costume and into the cat’s eyes.
 What do you see?

-There is very little doubt that cats in costumes are cute.
-But whilst we might enjoy a cat dressed as a bat or a tutu touting Tonkinese, what we should ask is: “How does the cat feel?”
+Cats dressed in costumes for special occasions are cute.
+But whilst we might enjoy a cat dressed as a bat or a tutu touting Tonkinese, what need to as ask is: “How does the cat feel?”

 As a responsible cat guardian it’s important to always put your cat’s welfare first.
-No one wants to be a party pooper and say a blanket “No” to funny or cute pet costumes.
-So let’s look at the pros and cons, and assess if your cat is that rare soul, a cat that likes dressing up and being the centre of attention.
+No one wants to be a party pooper and say an outright “NO” to funny or cute pet costumes.
+So let’s look at the pros and cons, and assess if your cat is that rare kitty, who likes dressing up and being the centre of attention.

 To understand why most cats prefer their own coat to a costume, let’s consider some basic cat behaviour.